Modern English Bible translations: King James Version and derivatives

-The King James Version of 1611 (in its 1769 amended Oxford edition) still has an immense following, and as such there have been a number of different attempts to update or improve upon it.
+The King James Version of 1611 (in editions following the editing of Blayney at Oxford in 1769) still has an immense following, and as such there have been a number of different attempts to update or improve upon it.
 The English Revised Version and its derivatives also stem from the King James Version.

 English Revised Version and derivatives

 The English Revised Version was the first official attempt to update the King James Version of 1769.
 This was adapted in the United States as the American Standard Version.
 The translations and versions that stem from them are shown in date order:

 New International Version and derivatives

 The popular New International Version has appeared in a number of editions.

 Dynamic translations and paraphrases

 A significant aspect in translations from the latter half of the 20th century was much greater use of the principles of dynamic equivalence.

 Internet-based translations

 The New English Translation (or NET Bible) is a project to publish a translation of the Bible using the Internet.
 It is freely available and accompanied by extensive translator's notes.
-Another is The Work of God's Children Illustrated Bible, which uses a collaborative MediaWiki website that interlinks the words of the Bible to articles and image galleries about the topic.
 The Open English Bible aims to create the first modern public domain English translation of the Bible, using an open-source process for corrections and modernizing verses.